-Weddings are a big deal in this part of the world, and they are the whole package; glamorous, colourful, fun, and memorable.
-On this special day, couples finalize their joining and take a huge step toward a lifetime commitment.
+Weddings are a big deal in this part of the world.
+They are the whole package: glamorous, colourful, fun, and memorable.
+On this special day, couples officiate their relationships and take a huge step toward a lifetime commitment.

 Traditional marriages are mostly done before the church wedding (if there is any).
 So, most Nigerian couples usually have two weddings.
 Ghen Ghen!

-Depending on the tribe, the traditional marriage process and procedure vary.
-So we will look into traditional marriages in Nigeria with respect to their tribes.
+Depending on the tribe, the process and procedure for traditional marriages vary.
+So, we will look into traditional marriages in Nigeria with respect to their tribes.

 The bride’s family then gives the groom a list that comprises different items which would be used to pay her bride price.
 This is symbolic in showing that the groom can care for their daughter.
 Odogwu 1!
 After this, they pick a date and start making preparations.